REDl3east/bool-search/README.md

 # bool-search

 A command line tool that searches things with boolean expressions.
+Built with C++17!
 Primarily inspired by a section in the [De Morgan's laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) Wikipedia article.

 ## Quick Start
 ```bash